pipeforce/pipeforce.github.io/docs/api/commands.md

 ## job
 ----------
-Schedules any subsequent pipes of the current pipeline and executes it at the scheduled times.
+Schedules any subsequent commands of the current pipeline and executes it at the scheduled times.

 [Try online.](https://try.pipeforce.org/#/commandform?command=job)